Sitecore/jss/docs/data/routes/docs/nextjs/troubleshooting/en.md

 If the GraphQL schema changes, you must regenerate GraphQL introspection data.

-In the sample app, you regenerate introspection data using the command `npm run graphql:update`.
+In the sample app, you regenerate introspection data using the command `jss graphql:update`.

-> The scripts that this calls depends on the `scjssconfig.json` file being present and populated.
+> The script that this calls depends on the `scjssconfig.json` file being present and populated.

 ### Vercel unable to show data from a local Sitecore environment
 If you are using [ngrok](https://ngrok.com/) to expose your local Sitecore endpoint to Vercel, verify that you are using the `host-header` flag.